Jebonn/Active-Directory-Lab/README.md

 </p>

 ## 10. Implementing Group Policy Objects (GPOs)
 GPOs are policy settings that can be applied to different users and computers in the domain.
-A couple of basic GPOs will be created and applied to the users.
+Two basic GPOs will be created and applied to the users.
 One to force a wallpaper and one to restrict control panel access.
 In the Windows 11 VM, download a preferred wallaper to the C:\ drive.
 Go back to Windows Server and open Group Policy Management (GPM) *(Server Manager -> Tools -> Group Policy Management)*.

 ### Wallpaper GPO
 1. Right-click the domain controller under "Domains" and create a GPO.
 Name it "User Wallpaper Policy" and click "OK".
 Right-click on the created policy and click on "Edit".